Introduction

 is meant to be extended to support multiple HTTP clients and backend cache managers.
 A CacheManager

 trait has been provided to help ease support for new backend cache managers.
-Similarly, a Middleware
+For memory-efficient handling of large responses, a StreamingCacheManager

 trait has been provided to help ease supporting new HTTP clients.